 2. Follow Conflict of Interest Procedures and Protocols

 As a practicing lawyer, you are expected to follow various rules of professional conduct.
 Rule 1.7 by the American Bar Association states “a lawyer shall not represent a client if the representation involves a concurrent conflict of interest.”
 A conflict of interest exists when there is a substantial risk that the lawyer’s representation of the client would be adversely affected by the lawyer’s own interests or by the lawyer’s duties to another current client, former client, or third person.

 Every lawyer and law firm should be, and needs to be, checking all new matters for potential conflicts of interest before providing representation.
 If the firm determines there is a conflict of interest, representation should either be declined or, if the firm intends to represent the client, a waiver from all parties involved should be required.
 Both need to be done in writing.
-Failure to identify conflicts of interest and not handle properly can lead to loss of clients, returned fees, alleged breech of fiduciary duty and malpractice claims.
+Failure to identify conflicts of interest and not handle them properly can lead to loss of clients, returned fees, alleged breach of fiduciary duty, and malpractice claims.

 3. Use Engagement and Fee Agreement Letters

 Some of the most powerful risk control tools and client service tools available to lawyers are engagement letters.
 Engagement letters are required by rule in every jurisdiction at some point for certain types of representation arrangements.
 Additionally, they are effective risk control tools because they can put distinct parameters around your professional obligations to clients.